pre-srfi/coop/README.md

 A flow may wait indefinitly if there is nobody producing on the same channel.

-`coop-consume` will synchronize once and only once with one and only one `coop-produce`.
+`coop-consume` will apply once and only once with one and only one `coop-produce`.